-4.2 MID-RISE BUILDING GUIDELINES
+4.2 TALL BUILDING GUIDELINES

-The Town of Milton Mid-Rise Building Guidelines help to shape the look and feel of buildings, streets and neighbourhoods to create vibrant places.
-Under the Guidelines, Regional Road 25 is highlighted as a 47 meter right-of-way as a Regional Road.
-In addition, the Guidlines state a building 47 meters in height would be approximately 14 or 15 storeys in height.
+The Town of Milton Tall Building Guidelines help to shape the look and feel of buildings, streets and neighbourhoods to create vibrant places.
+Under the Guidelines, Regional Road 25 is highlighted as an Intensification Corridor.
+In addition, the Guidlines state a building 47 meters in height, approximately the width of Regional Road 25, would be approximately 14 or 15 storeys in height.
 As demonstrated within the submission package, the proposed development features a range of buildings up to 15 storeys in height, respecting the Guidelines and providing an appropriate built-form.
+Therefore, the proposed development aligns with the Tall Building Guidelines.